What fatigue is (and isn’t) and why does it happen?

 - Be proactive.
 Tell your doctor about your fatigue and request an evaluation.

 - Conserve your energy.
 Set priorities, pace yourself, delegate tasks to others, and schedule activities at times of the day when you have the most energy.
 Understand the pattern of your day and week and plan around.
+Keep a fatigue diary so you can pinpoint certain times of the day or situations that make you feel more or less tired.

 - Get the best rest possible: If you are not sleeping well, ask your doctor about sleep therapy.
+Try to avoid long naps that can leave you feeling groggy in the middle of the day and may make it harder to fall asleep at night.

 - Consider starting an exercise program.
 There is a strong body of research showing that, at least for cancer patients, moderate regular exercise decreases fatigue, emotional distress and sleep disturbances, and increases functional quality of life.
 Never start an exercise program without checking with your doctor first.
 Be sure to plan your exercise for when you feel best, for example, early in day if you are more fatigued in the late afternoon.